tankangliang/tp/docs/team/raysonkoh.md

   * Create follow-up issues relating to Country Note and Country Filter

 * **Enhancements to existing features**:
+  * Update existing `Saving Data` feature to include functionality to save Country Notes.
+  * Update existing Display Panel to toggle between Client View and Country Note Panel based on user command.
+  * Include sample country notes as part of the existing sample data that will be loaded for a first-time user.

 * **Documentation**:
   * User Guide: